↑

 Ingredients

-• 1 pound beef (cut into bite size pieces): tender cuts like top round or chuck roast work great in this recipe.
+- 1 pound beef (cut into bite size pieces): tender cuts like tenderloin, ribeye, flank or strip steak work great in this recipe.

 The entire recipe and instructions can also be found in the recipe card at the bottom of this post.
 You can print the recipe from the card, if needed.